eHealthAfrica/trace-and-go-public/README.md

 ### Data entry

 1. A health care worker adds a new patient through the interface.
 This can be through formhub a.k.a.
 ODK Collect (for offline use) or through the TAG admin interface.
-1. They add the case investigator’s mobile number and the number of the family member or relative as well as some personal data
+2. They add the case investigator’s mobile number and the number of the family member or relative as well as some personal data
-1. As soon as the form is submitted, the formhub server triggers a web hook (if formhub is used)
+3. If formhub is used, as soon as the form is submitted, the formhub server triggers a web hook
-1. This assigns the patient a unique number/id
+4. This assigns the patient a unique number/id
-2. The text messages are triggered:
+5. The following text messages are triggered:

 |To the relative  | To the case investigator |